dotnet/designs/accepted/single-file/bundler.md

 Given a .NET Core app published with respect to a specific runtime, the bundler transforms the `AppHost` binary to a single-file bundle through the following actions:

 * Append the managed app and its dependencies as a binary-blob at the end of the `AppHost` executable.
-  *
+This includes all files to be embedded located within the publish directory and any sub-directories.
+The path (relative to the bundle-root) of published files are noted in the bundle meta-data.
 * Write meta-data headers and manifest that help locate the contents of the bundle.
 * Set the bundle-indicator in the `AppHost` to the offset of the bundle-header.

 The bundler should generate the correct format of single-file bundles based on the target framework.